Sensitive Information Disclosure in LLM Applications

 Common Pitfalls and Misconceptions

-- Assuming sanitization is enough: Redacting input data before storage does not prevent leaks from training data or runtime context.
+- Assuming input sanitization is enough: Redacting data before storage doesn’t prevent leaks from training data or runtime context.

 - Trusting the model’s judgment: LLMs cannot inherently distinguish sensitive data; explicit controls are required.